SESSION 1

 Such a survey was carried out in 2007 by the School of Architectural Engineering, Aristotle University of Thessaloniki.
 The aim of the survey was to assess the impacts of environmental noise on the residents of the study areas.
 The results of that survey showed that noise levels in those areas were significantly high, reaching, in some cases, levels hazardous for human health.

 It is widely known that in economic crisis conditions, environmental protection is regarded a ‘luxury’ by the State as well as by the citizens.
-Taking this attitude in consideration and the ongoing Greek economic crisis, a second survey was conducted ten years after the first one in the same area and with the same participants, to assess the extent to which economic conditions affect the way citizens perceive environmental noise
+Taking this attitude in consideration and the ongoing Greek economic crisis, a second survey was conducted ten years after the first one in the same area and with the same participants, to assess the extent to which economic conditions affect the way citizens perceive environmental noise.

 The comparison between the two surveys is rather interesting.